David Kirsh: Biography

 He received his BA from the University of Toronto in 1976 and his D.Phil. from the University of Oxford in 1983 with the thesis Representation and rationality: foundations of cognitive science.
-At Oxford he studied under A.J.
-Ayer and Gareth Evans.
+At Oxford he studied under A. J. Ayer and Gareth Evans.

 Prior to arriving at UCSD, he spent five years as a research scientist at the MIT Artificial Intelligence Laboratory from 1984 to 1989.
 Since 1989, he has been on faculty at the Department of Cognitive Science at University of California, San Diego (UCSD).
 Since 1989, he has also been director of the Interactive Cognition Lab.

-His research interests include interactive design, collaborative environments, cognitive aspects of multimedia design, information architecture, attention management and human-computer interaction.
+His research interests include cognitive and neuroscience of architecture, interactive design, cognitive aspects of multimedia design, thinking in the body and senses, embodied cognition, information architecture, and human-computer interaction.

 Publications

 Kirsh published several books and articles.
 A selection: